 I live for memories, both those I’ve made and those I will make in the future; I live for community; I live for history; I live for family; I live for food.
 That, friends, is what this blog’s about.

 P.S.
 Every recipe you see on this blog was tested and eaten in my kitchen.
 I don’t use hairspray, cotton swabs, paintbrushes, or any other tool to make the food that I photograph look any different than if you were to cook it in your own kitchen.
-I believe in real, unprocessed, natural food–in fueling my body and sharing with you on Sense of Taste.
+So, there may be cracks in my cakes, uneven browning of my chicken, and less-than-perfect pie crusts.
+Because less-than-perfect tastes good and nourishes, too.

 Some historical photos for you to get to know me a little better (all are taken with various types of cameras (from DSLR to iPhone to good-ole film):